ascarinza/Authentication-App/README.md

 4. Create a guest tab for quick non saveable acess

   Sqlite3
- 1. manage log in and encrpyt usernames
+ 1. manage log in and encrpyt passcodes
  2. Create new accounts and validate log ins